SMU Mustangs football: Doak Walker era (1945–1949)

 Upon Bell's return as SMU's head coach, the team also gained halfback and placekicker Doak Walker.
-Walker won All-Southwest Conference honors his freshman year in 1945 and played in the East–West Shrine Game in San Francisco.
-Walker did not play for the 1946 season due to serving in the United States Army, yet re-enrolled at SMU and rejoined the football team for the 1947 season.
+Walker won All-Southwest Conference honors his freshman year in 1945 and played in the East-West Shrine Game in San Francisco.
+Walker did not play in the 1946 season due to serving in the United States Army, yet re-enrolled at SMU and rejoined the football team for the 1947 season.

 The Mustangs posted a 9–0–2 record in 1947, winning their sixth Southwest Conference title.
 In the same season, the team played against the Penn State Nittany Lions in the Cotton Bowl Classic, resulting in a 13–13 tie.
 Walker threw a 53-yard touchdown pass and scored on a two-yard run in this game.
 Walker earned the Maxwell Award during this season.

 During the 1948 season, the Mustangs won their seventh conference title, posting a 9–1–1 record.
-The team played in the Cotton Bowl Classic once more, defeating the Oregon Webfoots, who were led by quarterback Norm Van Brocklin, 21–13, making it their first victory in a bowl game in school history.
-Doak Walker, winning All-American honors, also won the Heisman Trophy, the first Mustang to do so in school history.
-Additionally, the Mustangs permanently moved to the Cotton Bowl for their home games this season, after playing only limited numbers of games in that stadium in years previous.
+The team played in the Cotton Bowl Classic once more, defeating the Oregon Ducks, who were led by quarterback Norm Van Brocklin, 21–13, making it their first victory in a bowl game in school history.
+Doak Walker, winning All-American honors, also won the Heisman Trophy, the only Mustang ever to do so.
+Additionally, the Mustangs permanently moved to the Cotton Bowl for its home games this season, after playing only a limited number of games in that stadium in years previous.
 In their final game at Ownby Stadium, the Mustangs defeated Texas Tech 41–6.
-Due to Doak Walker's popularity and gate draw—also as an allusion to 1923 Yankee Stadium's House that Ruth Built″ moniker referring to that stadium's likewise excess of capacity—the Cotton Bowl became regionally known as "The House that Doak Built".
+Due to Doak Walker's popularity and gate draw—also as an allusion to 1923 Yankee Stadium's "House that Ruth Built″ moniker referring to that stadium's likewise excess of capacity—the Cotton Bowl became colloquially known as "The House that Doak Built".

 The 1949 season was both Doak Walker's and coach Matty Bell's last as part of SMU's varsity football team and program.
 The team posted a 5–4–1 record.
 Walker won All-American honors a third time, the most for any football player in SMU's history.
-Bell continued to serve SMU as the athletic director, while Walker played in the NFL for the Detroit Lions.
+Bell continued to serve SMU as the athletic director; Walker played in the NFL for the Detroit Lions.
 Over the course of his career at SMU, Walker rushed for 1,954 yards, passed for 1,638 yards, scored 288 points, punted for a 39.4 average and kicked field goals and extra points.
 He is also the Mustangs' all-time leader in punt return yards with 750—that was during an "era" of NCAA single-platoon substitution rules.
 Bell left the head coaching position at SMU with a 79–40–8 record, including three Southwest Conference titles, a bowl game victory, and a national championship.